Come Here, Go Anywhere

 (photo by Julian Bajsel)

-Even though they excelled in different academic fields – Knight in Physics and Mills in Graphic Design – the duo shared a musical connection.
-Shortly before graduating in 2012, they formed ODESZA, an electronic group quickly growing in popularity.
+Even though they excelled in different academic fields—Knight in Physics and Mills in Graphic Design—the duo shared a musical connection.
+Shortly before graduating in 2012, they formed ODESZA.
+The electronic group quickly grew in popularity.
+They were nominated for a Grammy 2016 and again in 2018.

 Social Media Marketers